 About Colonsay

 The Isle of Colonsay is a small island 20 miles off the west coast of Scotland.
 It is approximately 8 miles long by 3 miles across and is connected at low tide to a smaller island, Oronsay, by tidal causeway.
 It is neighboured by the Islands of Islay, Jura and Mull.
-Pictureque and unspoiled, Colonsay has some of the most breathtaking scenery in Scotland, offering luscious beaches and spectacular sea views.
+Picturesque and unspoiled, Colonsay has some of the most breathtaking scenery in Scotland, offering luscious beaches and spectacular sea views.

 The following is intended to give you a brief idea of the kind of things that Colonsay offers, but is not exhaustive — please do contact us if you have any specific enquiries or questions.